pkNFTapi/considerations/NFroyalTv1.md

     uint256 tokenId,
     uint256 salePrice
 ) public payable nonReentrant {

-r of a token with a royalty payment.
+ Handles the transfer of a token with a royalty payment.

- // from: Current owner of the token.
+    from: Current owner of the token.
-   // to: New owner of the token.
+    to: New owner of the token.
-   // tokenId: ID of the token being transferred.
+    tokenId: ID of the token being transferred.
-//salePrice: Sale price of the token.
+    salePrice: Sale price of the token.
-    //Ensures the payment is sufficient and authorized by the token owner.
+    Ensures the payment is sufficient and authorized by the token owner.
-   // Calculates and transfers the royalty to the creator.
+    Calculates and transfers the royalty to the creator.
-    //Transfers the remaining amount to the seller.
+    Transfers the remaining amount to the seller.
-   // Emits RoyaltyPaid and NFTTransferred events.
+    Emits RoyaltyPaid and NFTTransferred events.

 // setRoyaltyPercentage Function